eliasu/stegreif_25/content/collections/pages/en/who-we-are.md

             type: text
             marks:
               -
-                type: bts_span
+                type: btsSpan
                 attrs:
                   class: text-skin-primary
             text: 'music education programmes'
           -
             type: text
             text: ".
-The orchestra regularly gives workshops and children's concerts, has on multiple occasions performed joint concert programs with amateurs and students, such as #Carmen with the Weimar Stadtstreichern or "
+The orchestra regularly gives workshops and children's concerts, has on multiple occasions performed joint concert programs with amateurs and students, such as Carmen with the Weimar Stadtstreichern or "
           -
             type: text
             marks: